 - See the historical sights of Quito and go bargain hunting in Otavalo

-- Stroll along Cuicocha Lake and shop for leather in the quaint town of Cotacatchi
+- Stroll along Cuicocha Lagoon and shop for leather in the quaint town of Cotacatchi

 - Explore Cotopaxi National Park to observe the fascinating flora and fauna

 - Relax in hot springs, waterfalls, and thermal baths in and around Baños

 |Colonial Quito City Tour & Visit Mitad del Mundo, Transfer to Otavalo

 |Otavalo Market, Visit Cuicocha Lagoon & Cotacatchi Village